 - finding it hard to follow instructions

 It's important not to assume a person has dementia even if they have these types of symptoms.
-Many things can produce symptoms that are similar to dementia, like strokes, depression, medicines, alcoholism, infections and hormone disorders.
-It's very important to see a doctor for a correct diagnosis – there may be good treatments to reverse the problem.
+They can also be caused by strokes, depression, anxiety, medicines, alcoholism, infections and hormone disorders.

 Expert advice - talk to your doctor about dementia